 Instead, just keep close to your normal sleep schedule.
 Or if the time difference is more than three hours, perhaps only change your sleep times slightly.

 B) Adjust to the new time zone after arrival

-Let’s admit it, this is what most of us do.
-But this can take up to a day for every hour time difference before you finally beat any jet lag.
+In reality, this is probably what most people have to do.
+But it can take up to a day for every hour of time difference before you finally get over the jet lag.

-And actually it might take much longer if you aren’t aware of the factors which influence your internal clock, for example exposure to strong light.
+And it might take even longer if you aren’t aware of the factors which influence your internal clock, such as exposure to strong light.

 C) Make calculated adjustments before leaving